CoyoteWaltz/MarkdownNotes/12project/doc_site_portfolio/index.md

 #### Prerequisite

 1. [Github workflow syntax](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions)
 2. [Generate personal token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
-Remember grant access permission to all repos(in case of your private repos) and **save the token in somewhere safe**.
+Remember grant access permission to all repos(in case of your private repos, and **Action/Depoly/Workflow/Code permissions**) and **save the token in somewhere safe**.
 3. [Define sercets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) in Markdown Repo for replace some sensetive info in the workflow dispatch event(below).
 4. [Create a workflow dispatch event](https://docs.github.com/en/rest/actions/workflows?apiVersion=2022-11-28#create-a-workflow-dispatch-event).
+5. **Also update the PAT(personal access token with Code/... permissions) in my Doc Site Repo.**
-5. Write actions in Doc Site Repo with [`on workflow_dispatch`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#workflow_dispatch) to response.
+6. Write actions in Doc Site Repo with [`on workflow_dispatch`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#workflow_dispatch) to response.
 You can provide the `ref`(specify the branch or tag) and any `inputs`(you can retrieve the value in context and define inputs in yml)

 #### Github Actions Config